nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 ### Executing the example application code
 * The code should be executed by running `index.py`
-* If we run other files in the folders, we will get errors at the import statements because the imports are all defined at the folder level of `index.py`
+* If we run other files in the folders, we will get errors at the import statements because the imports are all defined relative to the folder level of `index.py`
 * Hence all the code that is to be executed needs to be in the same folder as that of entry file (`index.py`) in order to avoid import errors.
 This is a constraint to be considered in the application code design in order to use shared variables and functions concept.

 ### Points to remember